Psiphon-Labs/psiphon-chrome/host/README.md

  - `psiphon-native-messaging-host` (for Linux)

 If attempting to install the extension along with the now built native messaging host, return to the instructions in the [main README](../README.md))

+### Configuration
+In order to configure the build, copy `embedded_values.go.stub` to `embedded_values.go` and fill in the appropriate data (requires a Psiphon-like network)
+ - Of particular note, ensure that the DataStoreDirectory is set to a path that is readable and writable by the user that will be using the software.
+   - On Windows, this defaults to `%APPDATA%\PsiphonChrome`